scylladb/scylladb/docs/architecture/raft.rst

 -------------------------------
 In ScyllaDB, schema is based on :doc:`Data Definition Language (DDL) </cql/ddl>`.
 In earlier ScyllaDB versions, schema changes were tracked via the gossip protocol, which might lead to schema conflicts if the updates are happening concurrently.

 Implementing Raft eliminates schema conflicts and allows full automation of DDL changes under any conditions, as long as a quorum of nodes in the cluster is available.
 The following examples illustrate how Raft provides the solution to problems with schema changes.

 * A network partition may lead to a split-brain case, where each subset of nodes has a different version of the schema.

      With Raft, after a network split, the majority of the cluster can continue performing schema changes, while the minority needs to wait until it can rejoin the majority.
 Data manipulation statements on the minority can continue unaffected, provided the :ref:`quorum requirement <raft-quorum-requirement>` is satisfied.

 * Two or more conflicting schema updates are happening at the same time.
 For example, two different columns with the same definition are simultaneously added to the cluster.
 There is no effective way to resolve the conflict - the cluster will employ the schema with the most recent timestamp, but changes related to the shadowed table will be lost.

      With Raft, concurrent schema changes are safe.

 In summary, Raft makes schema changes safe, but it requires that a quorum of nodes in the cluster is available.

-.. _raft-handliing-failures:
+.. _raft-handling-failures:

 Handling Failures
 ------------------